Giving hugs later doesn’t help…

 The blog is a joint project of the Future of Children at Princeton University and the Applied Developmental Psychology Research Group at the University of Cambridge.

 Lansford calls it “one of many worrying findings” in the multicenter research about corporal punishment.
-They interviewed more than 1,000 children and their mothers, from eight different countries, asking about levels of physical punishment and also about anxiety and aggressive behavior on the part of the children.
+They interviewed more than 1,000 children and their mothers, from eight different countries, asking about levels of physical punishment and also about anxiety and aggressive behaviour on the part of the children.

 They found that while maternal warmth can lessen the impact of “low levels of corporal punishment” among children ages 8 to 10, both anxiety and aggression still remain — just not quite as much.
 It doesn’t typically diminish the negative impact of high levels of physical punishment.
 Lansford said countries with a more authoritarian parenting style, like Kenya and Colombia, see less effect on the children than other countries.